 With so many styles, sizes, colours and lens tints to choose from, sunglasses shopping can feel like a bit of a nightmare.
 Especially if you're shopping online and can’t try them on first.
 Luckily for you, we’ve gone to the trouble of creating a guide for finding the best pair as well as narrowing down your options to a few favourites.

-Not only do they protect your eyes from the harshness of the sun, the best sunglasses for men also give you a rare opportunity to buy an accessory, to go alongside the best watch, the best wallet, and, er, the best backpack.
+Not only do they protect your eyes from the harshness of the sun, but the best sunglasses for men also give you a rare opportunity to buy an accessory, to go alongside the best watch, the best wallet, and, er, the best backpack.

 In short, get yourself a decent pair of sunglasses and your eyes will stay safe, you'll be able to see where you're going, and you'll look (more) like Steve McQueen (a bit).
 Here is our pick of the best sunglasses for men.